Autianic/clockworkpi-linux/README.md

 pacman -S arch-install-scripts base-devel qemu-user-static qemu-user-static-binfmt
 ```

-`arch-install-scripts` is needed to `arch-chroot` in to the Arch Linux ARM
+`arch-install-scripts` is needed to `arch-chroot` into the Arch Linux ARM
 chroot environment.

 `base-devel` obviously provides some more packages regarding development.